flokk.

 Palace of Holyroodhouse

-The official Scottish residence of the King sits at the bottom of the Royal Mile and offers a fascinating audio tour through royal apartments where Mary Queen of Scots actually lived, including the ro
+The official Scottish residence of the King sits at the bottom of the Royal Mile and offers a fascinating audio tour through royal apartments where Mary Queen of Scots actually lived, including the room where her secretary was murdered in 1566.
+Kids who enjoyed the castle on Day 1 will find the contrast between the two royal sites genuinely interesting.

 culture